-All employees, volunteers and other Winrock workers are invited (but not required) to share their expertise and passion for their Winrock work on personal social media.
-If you choose to share highlights from your work on your personal social media, best practices are available in the Storytelling Toolkit.

-If you participate in internet discussion groups, chat rooms, bulletin boards, listservs, blogs, social media platforms or other electronic communications, even under an alias, do not give the impression that you are speaking on behalf of Winrock.
+All employees, volunteers and other Winrock workers are invited (but not required) to share their expertise and passion for their Winrock work on their personal social media.
+If you participate in social media however, even under an alias, do not give the impression that you are speaking on behalf of Winrock unless you have express permission.